-At BIRCHES FIRST SCHOOL we pay full regard to 'Keeping Children Safe in Education 2022'.
+At BIRCHES FIRST SCHOOL we pay full regard to 'Keeping Children Safe in Education 2023'.
 Our Safer Recruitment and selection practice includes scrutinising applicants, verifying identity, checking academic or vocational qualifications, obtaining professional and character references, checking previous employment history, and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks, prohibition checks whether they are known to the police and/or social care, if they have been disqualified from providing childcare and any relevant overseas information.
 Evidence of these checks is recorded on our Single Central Record.
-SCR Held by Mrs Richards at CMAT HUB.
+The SCR is held by Mrs Richards at CMAT HUB.
+It is accessible via TEAMS and Mrs K Lawley (Chair of LAB and Safeguarding Governor) checks this every term.